jaydeepkhandelwal/insta/README.md

 4) In order to build external reporting for external users, data can be pushed to Elastic Search which can power our external reporting.
 ES supports many types of filters, aggregation out of box with very minimum latency.

+5) Integration and Unit test cases can be added in order to make the application robust.